jangsa/share/SecretNFTs/secretnft_abs.md

-# Secret NFTs backed by functional assets
+# Secret NFTs backed by functional real assets
 Love to have a talk about use cases of Secret NFTs.
 Hopefully it's somehow interesting to you!